On the Chromatic Thresholds of Hypergraphs

 We should think about a fiber bundle as taking a base hypergraph and putting a hypergraph ``on top'' of each base vertex.
 There is one canonical example of a fiber bundle.
-Given a hypergraph $B$, define the \textbf{neighborhood bundle of $B$} to be the bundle $(B, \gamma, F)$ where $F = V(B)$ and $\gamma$ maps $b \in V(B)$ to $\left\{ A \subseteq F : A \cup \left\{ b \right\} \in E(B) \right\}$.
+Given a hypergraph $B$, define the \emph{neighborhood bundle of $B$} to be the bundle $(B, \gamma, F)$ where $F = V(B)$ and $\gamma$ maps $b \in V(B)$ to $\left\{ A \subseteq F : A \cup \left\{ b \right\} \in E(B) \right\}$.

 Why define and use the language of fiber bundles?
 We can consider that in some sense fiber bundles are a generalization of directed graphs to hypergraphs, where we think of $\gamma(x)$ as the ``out-neighborhood'' of $x$.
 In the neighborhood bundle, $\gamma(x)$ is related to the neighbors of $x$ so we can consider the neighborhood bundle as some sort of directed analogue of the undirected hypergraph $B$, where each edge is directed ``both ways''.
 By thinking of the ``out-neighborhood'' of $x$ as $\gamma(x)$ and not requiring any dependency between $\gamma(x)$ and $\gamma(y)$ for $x \neq y$, we have no dependency between the neighborhood of $x$ and the neighborhood of $y$, which is one of the defining differences between directed and undirected graphs.
 Note that the definition of a fiber bundle differs from the usual definition of \emph{directed hypergraph} used in the literature, which is the reason we use the term ``fiber bundle'' instead of ``directed hypergraph.''